 Under the state law governing TMRS, the actuary annually determines the City contribution rate per TMRS funding policy and per state statutes on a calendar-year basis.
 Both the employees and the City make contributions monthly.
-Since the City needs to know its contribution rate in advance for budgetary purposes, there is a one-year delay between the actuarial valuation that serves as basis for the rate and the calendar year when the rate goes into effect (i.e. December 31, 2014 valuation is effective for rates beginning January 1, 2016).
+Since the City needs to know its contribution rate in advance for budgetary purposes, there is a one-year delay between the actuarial valuation that serves as basis for the rate and the calendar year when the rate goes into effect (i.e. December 31, 2015 valuation is effective for rates beginning January 1, 2017).
 If a change in plan provisions is elected by the City, this rate can change.
-For fiscal year 2016, the City made contributions of 13.95%, which provided for an additional voluntary contribution of 1.50 percentage points over the actuarially required contribution required by GAAP of 12.45% for the months in 2015 and 2.47 percentage points over the actuarially required contribution of 11.48% for the months in 2016.
+For fiscal year 2017, the City made contributions of 13.95% for the months in calendar year 2016, and 12.94% for the months in calendar year 2017, which provided for an additional voluntary contribution of 2.47 percentage points over the actuarially required contribution required of 12.44% for the months in 2017.

-As of December 31, 2015, the most recent actuarial valuation date, the plan was 93.4% on a funding valuation basis.
-The actuarial accrued liability for benefits was \$378,581,941, and the actuarial value of assets was \$353,760,083 resulting in an unfunded actuarial accrued liability ("UAAL") of \$24,821,858.
-The covered payroll (annual payroll of active employees covered by the plan) was \$53,131,808, and the ratio of the UAAL to the covered payroll was 46.7%.
-For additional information, see Note 7 to the Basic Financial Statements for the year ended September 30, 2016, in Appendix B herein and 2015 TMRS Comprehensive Annual Financial Report at www.tmrs.org.
+As of December 31, 2016, the most recent actuarial valuation date, the plan was 94.0% on a funding valuation basis.
+The actuarial accrued liability for benefits was \$396,236,792, and the actuarial value of assets was \$372,404,523 resulting in an unfunded actuarial accrued liability ("UAAL") of \$23,832,269.
+The covered payroll (annual payroll of active employees covered by the plan) was \$54,128,177, and the ratio of the UAAL to the covered payroll was 44.03%.
+(See "Note 7 - APPENDIX B - GENERAL PURPOSE EXTERNAL FINANCIAL STATEMENTS FOR THE YEAR ENDED SEPTEMBER 30, 2017" and 2016 TMRS Comprehensive Annual Financial Report at www.tmrs.org).